micropolimi/MAPPI/docs/3D_printing.md

 ## Rhizoboxes

-Rhyzoboxes have been designed to allow plant growth in a classic soil mixture, while still allowing direct access and imaging of aerial tissues and the root apparatus.
-The design does not require any support, leaving a 45° slope useful for tilting the chamber towards the front aperture, increasing root density in the direction of the imaging surface.
-The used imaging surface is a 2 mm thick transparent acrylic plastic cut to fit the lateral grooves of the open side of the rhyzobox.
-The Arabidopsis Rhyzobox is designed so that also classical non-frosted imaging glass slides (25 x 76 mm) could be used as imaging interface and fit in the appropriate side grooves.
+Rhyzoboxes are designed to support plant growth in a standard soil mixture while still providing direct access to and imaging of both aerial tissues and the root system.
+The design is self-supporting and features a 45° slope that tilts the chamber toward the front aperture, encouraging root growth toward the imaging surface.
+The imaging surface used is a 2 mm thick transparent acrylic sheet, cut to fit into the lateral grooves on the open side of the rhyzobox.
+The Arabidopsis rhyzobox is also compatible with standard non-frosted microscope glass slides (25 × 76 mm), which can be used as an imaging interface and fit into the corresponding side grooves.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/3d_printed_rhizobozes.png">